iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/root.md

 The chain owner revokes deploy permission from an agent ID.

+### openDeploymentToAnyone

+Allows anyone to deploy smartcontracts on the chain. (only callable by the chain owner). (`deployPermissions` are not considered when the deployments are opened)

+### closeDeploymentToAnyone

+Disallows anyone to deploy smartcontracts on the chain. (only callable by the chain owner).

 ## Views

 Can be called directly.
 Calling a view does not modify the state of the smart